umccr/cttso-ica-to-pieriandx/README.md

                                  [--accession-csv ACCESSION_CSV] [--verbose]

-Given an input.json file, pull information from gds, upload to s3 for a single sample, create a case, run and informatics job # Not yet supported
+Given an input.json file, pull information from gds, upload to s3 for a single sample, create a case, run and informatics job

 Given an input csv, pull information from gds, upload to s3 and create a case, run and informatics job is for all samples in the csv.